Rebecca Barnard

-Rebecca Chirnside Barnard is an Australian singer, songwriter, producer, and musician.
+Rebecca Chirnside Barnard (born 1960) is an Australian singer, songwriter, producer and musician.
 She was the lead singer of the band Rebecca's Empire from 1993 to 2000 and has forged a solo career since her debut album, Fortified, was released in 2006.
 Her second solo album, Everlasting, was released in 2010.
 After a lengthy break of just under seven years, Barnard released her third solo album, Music for Listening and Relaxation, in 2017.
 She released her first solo jazz album, The Night We Called It A Day, in 2023.

 Barnard is a Melbourne-based musician with a versatile musical range, delving into rock, and pop, but is mainly a jazz singer.
 She has appeared on recordings by many Australian artists, including Paul Kelly, Tim Rogers, Renée Geyer, Deborah Conway, the Meanies, Warped, Stephen Cummings, TISM, You Am I, the Black Sorrows, The Fauves, Kutcha Edwards, The Audreys, and Guy Pearce.

-Early years and education
+Early life and education

 Rebecca Chirnside Barnard was born in Melbourne, Australia, the daughter of Australian jazz drummer Len Barnard (once a member of the jazz band Galapagos Duck) and Jane Chirnside.
 She grew up in the outer-eastern Melbourne suburb of Mooroolbark in an estate designed by Edna Walling.

 Barnard comes from a rich musical family history.
 In the 1920s her grandparents Jim and Kath Barnard ran the Kath Barnard Jazz Band.
 In 1952 her father's Len Barnard Jazz Band recorded Australia's first microgroove LP record and toured extensively in Australia and overseas until his death in 2005.
 Her uncle, Bob Barnard (1933–2022), was an accomplished Australian jazz trumpet and cornet stylist.

 During her childhood, she listened to Gladys Moncrieff, Fats Waller, Pinetop Smith, Billie Holiday and Louis Armstrong.
 She started playing music at 10 when her father gave her a guitar and started writing songs at 12.
 At 14, she became acquainted with Joni Mitchell and Bob Dylan.